-• Transforms are decompositions of a function f(x) into some basis functions $\mathcal{O}(x, u)$. u is typically the freq. index.
+• Transforms are decompositions of a function f(x) into some basis functions $\mathcal{O}(x, u)$. u indicates which basis function.
+In this example, the basis functions are sinusoidal signals with different frequency.

 FIGURE 4.1 The function at the bottom is the sum of the four functions above it.
 Fourier's idea in 1807 that periodic functions could be represented as a weighted sum of sines and cosines was met with skepticism.